-For the first couple of years I stayed in Uganda, I didn’t have a vehicle.
+For the first couple of years, I stayed in Uganda, I didn’t have a vehicle.
 There’s truly no compelling reason to get a vehicle in case you’re living in a city or going to another city on holiday.
-In any case, once in a while you get the tempted to try a self drive trip and the Ugandan transport system doesn’t reach the best off the beaten road destinations.
+In any case, once in a while, you get tempted to try a self-drive trip and the Ugandan transport system doesn’t reach the best off-the-beaten-road destinations.
 That is when it’s a great opportunity to hop in a car and discover Uganda from behind the wheel.

-With a hired vehicle, you can reach in any small villages, secluded beaches, mountains and wildlife parks you’d never see otherwise.
+With a hired vehicle, you can reach any small villages, secluded beaches, mountains, and wildlife parks you’d never see otherwise.
 Most of the best excursions destinations in East Africa can only be accessed by vehicle.
-Getting car is worth the effort it takes.
+Getting a car is worth the effort it takes.